OpenNews/schedule-data-loader/README.md

 `sessions.json` to the schedule repo and automatically updating the app for all attendees.

-It can also be run on a cron; that's how we kept data updated in the [2015 MozFest schedule](https://github.com/mozilla/mozfest-schedule-app).
+It can also be run on a cron; that's how we kept data up-to-date in the [2015 MozFest schedule](https://github.com/mozilla/mozfest-schedule-app).
+The GitHub portion of the script only commits a new JSON file if the data has changed, so you can run a cron as often as you like.

 ### How it works
-There are four primary methods chained together to perform these task(s).
+Four primary methods chain together:

 * `fetch_data()`: uses Oauth2 credentials to authenticate with Google
     and copy data from a spreadsheet into a Python dict.